We use Stakeholder Analysis to identify people who have a stake in our product. Then we classify those stakeholders to figure out the following:

 This is the person who needs to be kept up to date on the progress of the task.
 For example, the user who requested the feature.

 There are a lot of variations on the RACI theme.
 They include different naming and application of the four roles.
 Some have more or less than the RACI model.
 You can see a good list of these on Wikipedia.

 Where Would You Use Stakeholder Analysis?

 Use this analysis when you’re putting together :

 Example of Stakeholder Analysis for a DMAIC Project

 A company offers a customer support phone line.
 It wants to improve the quality of its support.
 It also wants to decrease customer wait times.
-Before starting the project, the team in charge needs to do a stakeholder analysis.
+Before starting the project, the team in charge needs to do a Stakeholder Analysis.
 They’ll identify people who have an interest in the project.
 Then they’ll know who to consult and inform at each step.

-The first task that the team need to complete is to identify its stakeholders.
+The first task that the team needs to complete is to identify its stakeholders.
 The team members decide to brainstorm.
 They gather a list of every person who might influence or be affected by the project.